youngbeen/thor-remote-fetch/README.md

 # thor-remote-fetch

-This plugin provides ability of fetching configuration from remote for [Thor](https://github.com/youngbeen/thor)
+This npm plugin provides ability of fetching configuration from remote for [Thor](https://github.com/youngbeen/thor)

-## How to use
+## Usage

 Under a thor project root,